ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/the_ironing_basket.md

 ### Master Demands

-1. SHOULD
+- SHOULD
-2. OUGHT
+- OUGHT
-3. HAVE-TO
+- HAVE-TO
-4. MUST
+- MUST

 ## A New Year's Resolution for Change

 As we approach 2024, I resolve to address these 'Master Demands.'
 I plan to describe their impact on our stress and frustration levels and suggest ways to reframe our thinking.
-This will help us find more connection, purpose, and meaning in our lives.
+This will help us enjoy more connection, purpose, and meaning in our lives.

 Fingers crossed!